 Richard Kaufman ConductsRichard Kaufman has devoted much of his musical life to conducting and supervising music for film and television productions, as well as performing film and classical music in concert halls and on recordings.
-The 2021-22 concert season marks Richard's thirty-first season as Principal Pops Conductor of Orange County's Pacific Symphony.
-He holds the permanent title of Pops Conductor Laureate with the Dallas Symphony, and is in his seventeenth season with the Chicago Symphony Orchestra concert series, CSO at the Movies, conducting classic and contemporary film music, as well as classical music used in motion pictures.
-Richard regularly appears as a guest conductor with symphony orchestras throughout both the United States and around the world including New York, Cleveland, St. Louis, San Diego, Indianapolis, Utah, Edmonton, the Royal Liverpool Philharmonic, the Royal Scottish National Orchestra, and the RTE Concert Orchestra in Dublin, Ireland.
+He is in his nineteenth season with the Chicago Symphony Orchestra concert series, CSO at the Movies, conducting classic and contemporary film music, as well as classical music used in motion pictures.
+Richard holds the permanent title of Pops Conductor Laureate with the Dallas Symphony, and after thirty-one seasons as Principal Pops Conductor of Orange County's Pacific Symphony, he continues conducting the Orchestra with the new title of Principal Pops Conductor Laureate.
+The 2023-24 concert season includes return engagements with The Cleveland Orchestra, Fort Worth Symphony, Edmonton Symphony, the National Symphony Orchestra in Dublin, The Royal Liverpool Philharmonic, the Royal Scottish National Orchestra, the Music in the Mountains Festival (Durango, CO), and he will make his conducting debut with the Tonkuenstler Orchestra in Austria.
+Richard has appeared as a guest conductor with symphony orchestras throughout both the United States and around the world including New York, Philadelphia, St. Louis, San Diego, Indianapolis, Utah, and the Boston Pops.
 Richard has conducted throughout Australia, including sold-out performances at the Sydney Opera House.
-In May 2015, Kaufman made his conducting debut with the Boston Pops, substituting for John Williams at the Annual Pops Film Night.
+In 2015, he made his conducting debut with the Boston Pops, substituting for John Williams at the Annual Pops Film Night.
 In 2016, Mr. Williams graciously invited him to share the podium at the annual Tanglewood Film Night, and in 2018, he again joined Mr. Williams in concerts with the Chicago Symphony.
-During the summer of 2016, Richard conducted the live performance of Michael Giacchino score for Star Trek Beyond with the San Diego Symphony, accompanying the film in its gala world premiere.
+In 2016, Richard conducted the live performance of Michael Giacchino score for Star Trek Beyond with the San Diego Symphony, accompanying the film in its gala world premiere.
 It was the first time a film was presented outdoors in IMAX.
 In September of 2018, Richard conducted special "Boston Pops-style" concerts with the Gewandhaus Orchestra in Leipzig.

 With a life-long passion for film music, Richard often conducts programs featuring live performances of entire scores while the film is shown.
-These include Amadeus, Star Wars - A New Hope, Star Wars - The Empire Strikes Back, Jaws, Jurassic Park, E.T., Raiders of the Lost Ark, Home Alone, The Wizard of Oz, Casablanca, Bride of Frankenstein, Psycho, Fantasia, On the Waterfront, Pirates of the Caribbean 1 & 2, Singin' in the Rain, Vertigo, Silverado, Star Trek 2009, Star Trek Beyond, and various silent films.
-In April, 2014 at the Virginia Arts Festival, Richard conducted the world premiere performance of Stewart Copeland's score for the 1925 silent classic Ben Hur.
-Following the premiere, he has joined composer/soloist Stewart Copeland in performances of this exciting work with orchestras including the Chicago Symphony, Pacific Symphony, and the Luxembourg Philharmonie.
+His live-to-film repertoire includes over thirty films, including Amadeus, Star Wars - A New Hope, Star Wars - The Empire Strikes Back, Star Wars - Return of the Jedi, Jaws, Jurassic Park, E.T., Raiders of the Lost Ark, Home Alone, The Wizard of Oz, Casablanca, Bride of Frankenstein, Psycho, Fantasia, On the Waterfront, Pirates of the Caribbean 1 & 2, Singin' in the Rain, Vertigo, Silverado, Star Trek 2009, Star Trek Beyond, The Princess Bride, as well as various silent films.
+In 2014 at the Virginia Arts Festival, Richard conducted the world premiere performance of Stewart Copeland's score for the 1925 silent classic Ben Hur.
+Following the premiere, he has joined composer/drummer Stewart Copeland in performances of this exciting work with orchestras including the Chicago Symphony, Pacific Symphony, and the Luxembourg Philharmonie.

 Richard received the 1993 Grammy Award in the category of Best Pop Instrumental Performance for a recording he conducted with the Nuremberg Symphony.
 His recordings include "The High and the Mighty" (Varese Sarabande) with the London Symphony Orchestra.
 Recorded at Abbey Road Studios, this CD features music from classic and contemporary films about flying.
 Richard's other recordings include film music performed by the Brandenburg Philharmonic in Berlin, a second recording with the Nuremberg Symphony celebrating the 100th anniversary of motion pictures, and two critically acclaimed CDs with the New Zealand Symphony Orchestra, conducting the film music of Alfred Newman and Victor Young.